OmarMasheh/Product-Counter-in-Category-Box/README.md

 # Product-Counter-in-Category-Box

-this add-on published on the old home
-I just just fixed to work with Phoenix 1.0.8.5
+this add-on published on the old home by Philo2005 (David Attias) I just just fixed to work with Phoenix 1.0.8.5

 Product Counter